callum-hart/immutable-styles/docs.md

 </div>
 ```

-- Override introduced when a paragraph is nested within `div` **and** `section`.

-**Solution**

-- To counter this Immutable Styles treats all child nodes as direct children - the generated CSS for this example is:
+**Solution:** Immutable Styles treats all child nodes as direct children - the generated CSS for this example is:

 ```css
 div:not([class]) > p:not([class]) {